0x1CA3/AdbNet/README.md

   - Options for managing how many devices you have connected.
   - Options for checking whether the devices you are connected to are online or offline.
   - IP-Lookup for retrieving information on a certain IP.
+  - Options to dump the IP Addresses of the vulnerable android devices.
+[This makes your life easier so you dont have to find it yourself]
 ```

 # Getting the required API keys
 Create an account on censys.io and then go to your account page and get your free api_id and api_secret key and open 'adbnet.py' and edit in your api id and api key here: